NFrid/dwmblocks/README.md

 # muh fork

-Slightly refactored dwmblocks I suppose...
+Slightly modified dwmblocks I suppose...

 Made a signal subscriber that will automatically send a signal to update a block.
 Examples are in config.h (make also sure that when you kill a rootblock process